peterae86/CopyWithStyle/README.md

 # CopyWithStyle
-A idea plugin for exporting code high light style of editor
+This plugin allows copying code from editor to clipboard with colors and style!